kristianachwan/cognimate/README.md

 ## What's Next for Cognimate
 1. In order to reduce cost overhead and load-time, we can shift our application to use open source models such as Llama which are deployed on self-hosted GPU clusters, allowing for more concurrent users and scalability.
 2. Extending the use case from Singaporean students to other countries.
-This would include provision of support for languages other than English and to also deep dive into the needs of students for different counties.
+This would include provision of support for languages other than English and to also deep dive into the needs of students for different countries.